logiceditor-com/codebase/src/lua/project-templates/server/doc/setup.md

 Most likely it is localhost-<your-initials>.
 But ask AG.

+2. Put .pub key to authorized_keys.

+Copy content of your personal .pub key to ~/.ssh/authorized_keys file.

-2. Check if deploy-rocks would work
+3. Check if deploy-rocks would work

 This command should not crash: